OHI-Science/OHI-website/README.md

 ### `{{< csvTable path="path/to/table.csv" >}}`

-Tables can be added to pages using the `csvTable` shortcode.
-To add a table to a markdown page,
+Besides using [regular markdown table syntax](https://www.markdownguide.org/extended-syntax/#tables), tables can be built from a CSV file and added to pages using the `csvTable` shortcode.
+To add a CSV table to a markdown page,

-1. Create a semi-colon-separated CSV file and place it under the `content/data` directory, or in a sub-directory of `content/data`, such as `content/data/tables`.
+1. Create a CSV file and place it under the `content/data` directory, or in a sub-directory of `content/data`, such as `content/data/tables`.
 2. In the goal page markdown file use the shortcode as `{{< csvTable path="tables/csv_name.csv" >}}`
+3. If the CSV uses a separator other than a comma, then set the separator in the shortcode like so: `{{< csvTable path="my-table.csv" sep=";" >}}`
-3. The contents of the table will be displayed in the page.
+4. The contents of the table will be displayed in the page.

 ## Goal pages